Response JMESPath

 Our transformed JSON looks like this:

-Conditions begin with ?
+Conditions begin with a question mark ?

 and use operators to evaluate data.